Routhulapudi

 Rowthulapudi is a village in Kakinada district of the Indian state of Andhra Pradesh.
 It is located in Rowthulapudi Mandal.

 Geography

-Ravutulapudi is located in the east part of India.
+Rowthulapudi is located in the east part of India.
 It has an average elevation of 150 metres (1067 ft).

 Demographics

-Ravutulapudi's total population is 91,400; 61.6% male and 38.4% female.
+Rowthulapudi's total population is 91,400; 61.6% male and 38.4% female.
 About 13.48% of the population is under age six.